Pixel — an LLM co-maintainer in production

 Where Pixel fails

 Architecture decisions.
 When the prompt contains a task like "decide whether feature X belongs in backend or frontend, then implement", Pixel often gets it wrong.
 The agent tends to converge on existing patterns even when a new pattern would be better.
-That's fine — those decisions I make before the prompt, and the prompt then encodes the choice.
+So I make those decisions before the prompt; the prompt then encodes the choice.

 Cross-cutting performance.
 Pixel can fix an N+1 in a single method when I point at it.
-Pixel cannot notice that a new endpoint pushes p99 latency through the roof because another method holds a lock.
+But that a new endpoint pushes p99 latency through the roof because an entirely different method holds a lock — Pixel won't get there.
 Performance profiles are out of view.

 "Actually let me…" refactors.
 Pixel follows the task very literally.
 If I say "instrument the 17 hook sites", Pixel instruments 17 hook sites.
-Pixel does not say "Petrit, three of these hooks really belong in a shared decorator, want me to refactor?"
-Suggestions like that I make myself, or let through.
-I give up some code hygiene; I gain reproducibility.
+The objection "three of these hooks really belong in a shared decorator, want me to refactor?" doesn't come up on its own.
+Suggestions like that I make myself.
+It costs a bit of code hygiene now and then; in return I know pretty precisely what a run is going to produce.

-Before Pixel my bottleneck was the fact that after a day of work I was too tired to start the next feature.
-With Pixel my bottleneck is writing precise task prompts and reviewing the branches.
-The latter is work I enjoy — curating, giving notes, refining conventions.
-The former is a skill I didn't have before Pixel: I had to learn to formulate a task so that an agent can complete it without me.
-That practice has improved my task formulation for human collaborators along the way.
+Before Pixel, the bottleneck was that after a day of work I was too tired to start the next feature.
+Now it's writing precise task prompts and reviewing the branches.
+Reviewing suits me — curating, giving notes, refining conventions.
+The prompt writing I had to learn first: formulating a task so someone can complete it without follow-up questions is a skill of its own, and it's been helping me at work ever since, whenever I hand tasks to people.

 puzzlekreis.de would be at maybe a third of today's feature density without Pixel.
-With Pixel it's a small webapp with two maintainers, one of which is available 24/7 and 1000× cheaper per hour than a human — and the other is still the one deciding what's worth building.
+It remains a small webapp with two maintainers — one of them is available around the clock, the other decides what gets built at all.

-puzzlekreis.de goes into soft launch in the coming weeks.
+puzzlekreis.de is live now.
 If the setup is interesting to you (or you'd like to swap puzzles), drop me a note.